WebBreacher/yoga/README.md

-The OSINT Process project is for helping people understand different courses of action to take based upon the data they have.
+Your OSINT Graphical Analyzer (YOGA) is a project to help people understand different courses of action to take based upon the data they have.
 Have a username?
 Click on it and review the attached/connected nodes for possible actions.